 Are you a Chicago Cubs baseball fan?
-You may have trouble finding the television broadcasts for the team this season.
+You may have trouble finding the television broadcasts for the team in 2022.

 Thanks to some changes in both the names of the broadcast networks that televise regional Major League Baseball games and the streaming services that carry them, more fans are confused about finding the games than ever before.

 Team Clark is here to help.
-We have the answers to the questions you may have about watching Kris Bryant, Anthony Rizzo and Javier Baez this season.
+We have the answers to the questions you may have about watching Willson Contreras, Jason Heyward and Seiya Suzuki this season.

 Table of Contents